caefer/gjPositionsPlugin/README.md

 This will add all appropriate `left joins` to the queries which will in effect avoid a lot of similar queries.

+### 5. Enabling composition in an already existing admin module

+When introducing gjPositionsPlugin to an existing project chances are that you are not able to regenerate your admin modules as you have already made some modifications to it.
+So instead there needs to be a way to adapt this functionality without loosing your old work.

+You can do this in three simple steps.

+#### 1. Create a Components Class

+In your admin module you have to create the file `components.class.php` just next to your `actions.class.php` in the `actions` folder.

+    <?php

+    require_once sfConfig::get('sf_module_cache_dir').'/auto'.ucfirst('demo_page').'/actions/components.class.php';

+    /**
+     * demo_page components.
+     *
+     * @package    positionsdemo
+     * @subpackage demo_page
+     * @author     Your name here
+     * @version    SVN: $Id: components.class.php 23810 2009-11-12 11:07:44Z Kris.Wallsmith $
+     */
+    class demo_pageComponents extends autoDemo_pageComponents
+    {
+    }

+> The above assumes the name `demo_page` for your module and you have to replace it with the real name.

+#### 2. Configure the Theme

+Open your `generator.yml` and change the `theme` to "_composition_".

+    generator:
+      class: sfDoctrineGenerator
+      param:
+        model_class:           DemoPage
+        theme:                 composition
+        non_verbose_templates: true
+        with_show:             false
+        singular:              ~
+        plural:                ~
+        route_prefix:          demo_page
+        with_doctrine_route:   true
+        actions_base_class:    sfActions

+        config:
+          actions: ~
+          fields:  ~
+          list:    ~
+          filter:  ~
+          form:    ~
+          edit:    ~
+          new:     ~

+#### 3. Clear the Cache

+Now what's left is to clear the cache in order for the admin generator to generate the module from scratch in your cache directory.

+    $ php symfony cc